THUMMIMSKPANAH/FastApps/docs/01-INTRO.md

-# Introduction to Floydr
+# Introduction to FastApps

-Welcome to Floydr - a zero-boilerplate framework for building interactive ChatGPT widgets!
+Welcome to FastApps - a zero-boilerplate framework for building interactive ChatGPT widgets!

-## What is Floydr?
+## What is FastApps?

-Floydr is a Python framework that lets you build interactive, visual widgets for ChatGPT with minimal code.
+FastApps is a Python framework that lets you build interactive, visual widgets for ChatGPT with minimal code.
 Instead of text-only responses, you can create rich, interactive UIs that run directly in ChatGPT.

-## Why Floydr?
+## Why FastApps?

 ### Traditional ChatGPT Development
 ```python